-AWARNING Do not fire your crossbow if branches or other obstructions block its limbs' release path.
-Doing so could cause the limbs, bowstring, or cables to break and possibly result in serious personal injury.
+Do not fire your crossbow if branches or other obstructions block its limbs' release path.
+Doing so could cause the limbs, bowstring or cables to break and possibly result in serious personal injury.

-AWARNING If you handle your crossbow carelessly or improperly, you could cause it to discharge unintentionally, which could result in property damage and/or serious personal injury or death.
+improperly, you could cause it to discharge unintentionally, which could result in property damage and/or serious personal injury or death.